ElderFausto/ElderFausto/README.md

 <p>I'm brazilian, I graduated in Physical Education from UFPE (2021).
 I have experience in training athletes and Paralympians, as well as promoting health and strength training with different special groups.</p>

 <p>Currently, I'm a student of Systems Analysis and Development and Web Development.
-In addition, I am always looking to expand my knowledge and skills, I'm excited to acquire new knowledge and develop my skills as a Junior Full Stack Developer. </p>
+In addition, I'm always looking to expand my knowledge and skills, I'm excited to acquire new knowledge and develop my skills as a Junior Full Stack Developer. </p>

 <p>I have experience working in teams and am proactive in problem-solving.
-I am excited to participate in challenging projects and learn from experienced colleagues.</p>
+I'm excited to participate in challenging projects and learn from experienced colleagues.</p>
 <p align="center">_________________________________________________________________________________________________________________________________________________</p>
 <div align="center">
   <a href="https://github.com/elderfausto">